Benzodiazepine Withdrawal and Detox Center in Dallas

-Like many other people, you likely had no idea how dangerous long-term use could be when you began taking your prescription.
+Like many, you likely had no idea how dangerous long-term use could be when you began your prescription.
 But the chemical changes benzos can cause don’t simply disappear.
 Symptoms can grow if they’re not addressed comprehensively.

 The National Institute on Drug Abuse says that benzodiazepines cause a minor shift in the brain’s chemical signals to communicate a pleasurable event.
 When that shift takes hold, you may feel a boost of sensation associated with reward, joy, and security.
 You will likely not notice the change, but your brain marks that chemical change.

-In time, your altered brain cells may not function at an optimal level without access to these drugs.
+In time, your altered brain cells may not function optimally without access to these drugs.
 Your brain cells will call out for the drug, and that call will be hard to ignore.

-While benzodiazepines were developed initially to help people with genuine mental health or physical health concerns, individuals who abuse these drugs aren’t doing so to make their lives better; they’re driven to use these drugs because of chemical changes.
+While benzodiazepines were developed initially to help people with genuine mental or physical health concerns, individuals who abuse these drugs aren’t doing so to improve their lives.
+They’re driven to use these drugs because of chemical changes.

-And while addiction is rarely a consequence of proper use of these drugs, if you take doses too close together, too large, when they’re no longer needed, or hoard pills for a bad day, you may need help.
+And while addiction is rarely a consequence of properly using these drugs, if you take doses too close together, too large, when they’re no longer needed, or hoard pills for a bad day, you may need help.

-Recreational users are between ages 18-25, and their numbers are rising
+Recreational users are between the ages of 18-25, and their numbers are rising

 Overall, 12.6% of U.S. adults report using benzodiazepines in the past year